 - Patents protect products and processes, not ideas.
 To get a patent, the would-be patent-holder has to invent a product or develop a process (and that’s only the first step).
 A mere idea for improving your product or service doesn’t qualify.

 So you don’t need a feedback license.
 Nor should you rely on a feedback license to protect you.
-It’s hard to guess whether or how a court will enforce a broad, general license to ideas: to something the law doesn’t recognize as property.
+It’s hard to guess whether or how a court will enforce a broad, general license to abstract ideas: to something the law doesn’t recognize as property.
 An NDA will protect you much better where you’ve got confidential information at stake.
-And if your deal really is about IP—your contractor’s doing R&D, for instance—you need something more extensive and more enforceable than a feedback license.
+And if your deal really is about IP — your contractor’s doing R&D, for instance — you need something more extensive and more enforceable than a feedback license.
 For an R&D relationship, you should put together a development agreement with a detailed license or assignment clause, transferring IP rights.